Financial-Times/origami-image-service/image-sets/fticon/v1/contributing.md

-# How to contribute to fticons
+# How to contribute an FT icon

-Thank you for your interest in contributing to fticons!
+Thank you for your interest in contributing an FT Icon!
 As our icons are used by a lot of different applications, we have a few constraints for new ones.
 If you aren't sure if your new icon meets any of these, please [raise an issue](http://github.com/financial-times/origami/issues), or ask in the [#origami-support slack channel](https://financialtimes.slack.com/messages/origami-support/).
 Thank you!

 ## Adding or updating an icon